Etiolated Succulents: Are your plants getting enough sun?

 How can you tell if your succulents are getting enough light?
 What is the preferred “amount” of light for succulents?
-How can you fix etoliated plants?
+How can you fix etiolated (not etoliated!) plants?

 The Right Amount of Light